 Make your way back towards the hotel to unwind after a day of sightseeing with a refreshing drink and views of the city.
 Serving British-style cuisine, The Grill Restaurant uses fresh and seasonal produce so no matter what you choose; you can be sure that it will be a feast for the senses!
 To finish your day on the right note, a drink from the extensive gin or cocktail menu is a must.

-Day 2 in Cardiff
+Day 2 of Your Cardiff Itinerary

 Energise Your Day

 Start your morning with a Vitality breakfast, perfect to energise you for the day of sightseeing ahead.
 Take your pick from a range of healthy fruits, yoghurts and cereals, or fuel up with a full English breakfast.
-Serving breakfast at the weekends from 7am, you can soak up the early morning sun and city views.
-If you have any food intolerances don’t fear, the breakfast offering includes non-dairy alternatives and gluten-free breakfast corner.
+Serving breakfast at the weekends from 7 am, you can soak up the early morning sun and city views.
+If you have any food intolerances don’t fear, the breakfast offering includes non-dairy alternatives and a gluten-free breakfast corner.

 After breakfast, take a relaxing stroll towards Bute Park and further on towards your next stop!